Dress Code & Uniforms

 - Tee shirts worn underneath must be plain white, short sleeved in length and tucked into slacks or skirts.

 - Clothing must not be tight or revealing.
 Undergarments should not be seen.

 - Hats are not to be worn in the building.
 Bandanas and similar hair decorations are not permitted.
 Simple headbands may be worn.

 - Colored and artificial nails are not permitted.
 Only clear nail polish is acceptable.

 - Tattoos, makeup, and body piercings are not permitted.
 Writing on skin is not acceptable.

 - Hair accessories should be functional, and should not interfere with learning.
-Simple headbands, such as the uniform plaid or plain dark colors, are preferred.
+Simple headbands, such as uniform plaid or plain dark colors, are preferred.